Om-Shankar-Thakur/Om-Shankar-Thakur/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-- :telescope: I’m a passionate Software Engineer and student, contributing to frontend and backend development for web applications.
+- :telescope: I’m a passionate Software Engineer and student specializing in **AI/ML** with hands-on experience in backend and frontend development for web applications.

-- 💻 I have a deep interest in Data Science and Machine Learning.
+- 💻 I have a deep interest in **Data Science** and **Machine Learning**, particularly in applying these technologies to real-world problems.

-- :seedling: Currently exploring Technical Content Writing.
+- :seedling: Currently exploring **Technical Content Writing**, where I enjoy sharing my knowledge and experiences with the community.

-- :zap: In my free time, I enjoy solving problems on GeeksforGeeks, Leetcode, HackerRank, and reading tech articles.
+- :zap: In my free time, I love solving coding challenges on platforms like GeeksforGeeks, LeetCode, and HackerRank, as well as reading the latest tech articles.

 - :pencil: I’ve started writing technical blogs on Medium.
 Check them out below!